nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 All these three request parameters are optional and depend on the executed operation.

 *   If the operation has no input (a void operation) then the input parameter can be omitted.
-*   If the operation has no parameters then&nbsp;`params` can be omitted.
+*   If the operation has no parameters then `params` can be omitted.
 *   If the operation does not want to push some specific properties in the operation execution context then context can be omitted.
 In fact context parameters are useless for now but may be used in future.

-The&nbsp;`input` parameter is a string that acts as a reference to the real object to be used as the input.
+The `input` parameter is a string that acts as a reference to the real object to be used as the input.
 There are four types of supported inputs: void, document, document list, blob, blob list.

 *   To specify a "void" input (i.e. no input) you should omit the `input` parameter.
-*   To specify a reference to a document you should use the document absolute path or document UID prefixed using the string "`doc:`".
+*   To specify a reference to a document you should use the document absolute path or document UID prefixed using the string `doc:`.
-    Example: "`doc:/default-domain/workspaces/myworkspace`" or "`doc:96bfb9cb-a13d-48a2-9bbd-9341fcf24801`"
+    Example: `doc:/default-domain/workspaces/myworkspace` or `doc:96bfb9cb-a13d-48a2-9bbd-9341fcf24801`
-*   To specify a reference to a list of documents you should use a comma separated list of absolute document paths, or UID prefixed by the string "`docs:`".
+*   To specify a reference to a list of documents you should use a comma separated list of absolute document paths, or UID prefixed by the string `docs:`.
-    Example: "`docs:/default-domain/workspaces/myworkspace, 96bfb9cb-a13d-48a2-9bbd-9341fcf24801`".
+    Example: `docs:/default-domain/workspaces/myworkspace, 96bfb9cb-a13d-48a2-9bbd-9341fcf24801`.
 *   When using blobs (files) as input you cannot refer them using a string locator since the blob is usually a file on the client file system or raw binary data.
     For example, let say you want to execute the `Blob.Attach` operation that takes as input a blob and set it on the given document (the document is specified through 'params').
 Because the file content you want to set is located on the client computer, you cannot use a string reference.
 In that case you MUST use a multipart/related request that encapsulate as the root part your JSON request as an `application/json+nxrequest` content and the blob binary content in a related part.
 *   In case you want a list of blobs as input then you simply add one additional content part for each blob in the list.